Wondering “what is a pallet jack”?

 It’s actually pretty simple.

-The handle is attached to the hydraulic pump, which is located just above the main steering wheels.
+The handle is attached to the hydraulic pump, just above the main steering wheels.

 And inside the handle is a lever.

-When the lever is shifted to the “lift” position, the operator pumps the handle up and down, which causes a piston in the hydraulic pump to rise.
+When the lever shifts to the “lift” position, the operator pumps the handle up and down, which causes a piston in the hydraulic pump to rise.

-In turn, this articulation causes the wheels and consequently the forks to rise.
+As a result, this articulation causes the wheels and forks to rise.

-This causes the hydraulic pump to release pressure, which reverses the process above and results in the forks lowering to the ground.
+Consequently, the hydraulic pump releases pressure, reversing the process and causing the forks to lower to the ground.

 How to Use a Manual Pallet Jack

-Now that you know how a pallet jack works, understanding how to operate them will be a breeze.
+Now that you understand the functions of a pallet jack, understanding their operation should be a breeze.

 Here’s a simple summary:

-- On the handle, ensure the lever is in the middle (neutral) position
+- Ensure the lever on your pallet jack’s handle is in the middle (neutral) position.

-- Use the handle to steer and then push the pallet jack into position in front of a pallet
+- Use the handle to steer and push the pallet jack into position in front of a pallet.

-- When ready to deposit the pallet, make sure to come to a full stop, then repeat step #3 above to lower the pallet
+- When ready to deposit the pallet, make sure the jack stops, then repeat step #3 above to lower the pallet.

 Here’s a video showing how this whole process works: